 Japan PM seeks Trump's assurances over North Korea in latest two-way chat

-TOKYO: Japanese Prime Minister Shinzo Abe, seeking to draw on his close ties with President Donald Trump in talks on Thursday (Jun 7), will urge the US leader not to forget Tokyo's security concerns in his drive for a historic deal with North Korean leader Kim Jung Un.
+TOKYO: Japanese Prime Minister Shinzo Abe, seeking to draw on his close ties with President Donald Trump in talks on Thursday, will urge the U.S. leader not to forget Tokyo's security concerns in his drive for a historic deal with North Korean leader Kim Jung Un.

 Abe has spoken to Trump 30 times since he became president, including eight face-to-face meetings, and officials say Washington is well-aware of Tokyo's stance towards Pyongyang.